|

 The Eurocorps was created in 1992 and comprises military contributions

-from its five framework nations: Belgium, France, Germany, Luxembourg
+from its five framework nations: Belgium, France, Germany,

-liasion staff co-located at Eurocorps HQ.
+military liaison staff co-located at Eurocorps HQ.

-directed by the Chief of Staff (COS), also a major general and he is
+is directed by the Chief of Staff (COS), also a Major General and he

-supported by two Deputy Chiefs of Staff (DCOS) for Operations and
+is supported by two Deputy Chiefs of Staff (DCOS) for Operations and

-Support, both of whom are brigadier generals (1 star).
+Support, both of whom are Brigadier Generals (1 star).

 The posts of Commanding General, DCOM and the other general officers

-as well as some key functions are filled by EC framework nations on a
+as well as some key functions are filled by EC framework nations on

-rotational basis.
+a rotational basis.
 COMEC, DCOM and COS are always of different

 nationalities.
 Their tour of duty generally lasts for two years.

-The Eurocorps consists of formations under direct operational control
+The Eurocorps consists of formations under direct operational

-and formations earmarked for assignment during an emergency:
+control and formations earmarked for assignment during an emergency:

 Under direct operational control: